2013 Land Rover Range Rover Sport

 + taxes & licensing

 Versatile, luxurious, and stylish.
 5.0L V8 engine producing 375HP mated to a world renowned 4WD system.
 Height adjustable suspension with Dynamic Terrain Response select.
-White exterior, Black leather interior, Black 5-spoke wheels, GT Limited Edition trim.
+White exterior, Black leather interior, HSE Luxury Trim.

 Highlight Features